-We take that same principle beyond code.
+We take the same principle beyond code.

 The classic RAG pipeline works like this:

-split content into chunks → embed → store in a vector DB → semantic search → (blend results with keyword search) → (rerank) → stuff the context → answer.
+split content into chunks → embed → store in a vector DB → semantic search → (blend with keyword search) → (rerank) → stuff the context → answer.

 It works, but it’s complex to build, hard to maintain, and slow to iterate, often more infrastructure than you really need.